Experimental Pydantic Support

 Pyrefly includes experimental support for Pydantic, a popular Python library for data validation and parsing.
 This feature aims to provide improved static type checking and IDE integration for Pydantic models.

 Note: This support is experimental and actively evolving.
 The design may change based on feedback and development.
+Please note that we are supporting Pydantic v2 and above, which means that deprecated v1 features are not included.

 Feedback